Pylons/pyramid/docs/narr/startup.rst

    file and uses it to configure the Python standard library logging system for this application.
 See :ref:`logging_config` for more information.

 #.
-The application's *constructor* named by the entry point referenced on the
+The application's *constructor* is named by the entry point referenced on the ``use=`` line of the ``ini`` section which configures your :app:`Pyramid` application.
-   ``use=`` line of the section representing your :app:`Pyramid` application is passed the key/value parameters mentioned within the section in which it's defined.
+   It is passed the key/value parameters mentioned within the this section.
    The constructor is meant to return a :term:`router` instance, which is a :term:`WSGI` application.

    For :app:`Pyramid` applications, the constructor will be a function named ``main`` in the ``__init__.py`` file within the :term:`package` in which